jasminehong2392/hongljasmine-recipes/README.md

 ## Baseline Model

 Our model is a DecisionTree Regression model with 20 steps.
 We later change this to 174 steps after tuning the hyperparameter, but in my base model it is 20.
 We only have a few features right now which are minutes, and all the nutrition. we are using a quantile transformer on the minutes column, and a standard scaler on all the nutrition info like calories, sugar, sodium, protein, etc. All the data we have in this model right now, 8 variables and 2 features, is quantitative.
 They are all numbers which allows me to use simple transformers on them without any encoding.
 In the final model, we have 2 more quantitative variables which are the number of ingredients and the number of steps, but we also have 2 columns of nominal data, which are ingredients and reviews.
 These are nominal since they are categorical data that cannot be ordered.
 In the final model, we convert this into quantitative data that we can use by identifying if certain key terms is in the data.
 Right now, my model is not good.
 We only have 2 features which produce an absolute value R^2 score of only 0.12.
-This does not show any correlation and my model cannot predict the scores at this point.
+This does not show any correlation and my model cannot predict the scores at this point. <br>

 ---

 ## Final Model

 We chose a Decision Tree Regressive model since there was a lot of data, and Decision Trees are relatively fast at sifting through a lot of data and a lot of variables.
 They make good and fast choices about using certain features, meaning they are ideal for what we wanted to do.